 620 is usually the minimum to qualify for a conventional mortgage loan.

-If you’re a home buyer with less-than-stellar credit, don’t be discouraged.
+If you’re a homebuyer with less-than-stellar credit, don’t be discouraged.
 Lenders look at many factors when deciding whether you qualify for a mortgage.
 Among other things, lenders want to see if you have steady employment and income history, a sufficient down payment, and low debt.
-Another key factor is whether you can really afford the loan for the home you want to purchase; if your finances won’t support your payments, your lender could turn you down.
+Another key factor is whether you can really afford the loan for the home you want to purchase; if your finances won’t support your payments, a lender could turn you down.

-Home buyers don’t always realize the relationship between interest rates and their credit score.
-Your credit score can have a big impact on the interest rate attached to your mortgage.
+Homebuyers don’t always realize the relationship between interest rates and their credit score, but your credit score can have a big impact on the interest rate attached to your mortgage.
 The difference of even a few interest rate points could add up over the life of a 30-year mortgage, so check out our mortgage payment calculator to see for yourself what a difference just a few points might make in the amount you’ll pay over the life of your home loan.

 If you need a mortgage now or sometime in the future, it’s a good idea to start planning ahead and improving your credit score.
 Is your credit history a little spotty?
-There are a few steps you could take that improve your credit score.
-Remember that it might take some time for your new habits to be reflected in your credit score (but that might mean you’ll want to get started now):
+There are a few steps you could take to improve your credit.
+Remember that it might take some time for your new habits to be reflected in your actual score (but that might mean you’ll want to get started now):

 How important is your credit score?
 Let’s just say it’s a big..